Concessionary travel for people aged 60+ or with a disability

 - You want to change your name, address or photo

-Your National Entitlement Card has an expiry date on the front.
-If you're 60 or over you'll get a new card sent to you before the old one runs out.
-If you have a disability your Local Authority or SPT may be in touch 4-6 weeks before the card runs out.
+Your National Entitlement Card may have an expiry date on the front.
+If you're 60 or over, your new card won’t have an expiry date on it and is valid for life, providing you continue to live in Scotland.
+If you have a NEC on grounds of disability, your card will have an expiry date - your Local Authority or SPT may be in touch 4-6 weeks before the card runs out.
 If you don't hear from them, or need assistance renewing your card, contact them directly:

 Injuries that automatically meet the disability criteria for the National Bus Travel Concession Scheme for Older and Disabled Persons (Eligible Persons and Eligible Services) (Scotland) Order 2006.